 MVHR systems in a radial format have a single (or sometimes two) ducts that run to each room valve from a manifold above the MVHR unit.
 The ducts are semi-rigid plastic manufactured in 50 metre lengths, so a continuous sealed duct from unit to valve.
 This produces more ducts altogether, but they are smaller than in a branch system at 75mm external diameter.
 This means that – at most – any necessary ceiling voids will be only 75mm.

-Here’s an MVHR radial duct layout, by our company:
+Here’s an MVHR radial duct layout:

 Radial systems negate the need for acoustic attenuation at each room valve to prevent cross-talk, because each valve returns to the manifold, which in itself attenuates sound.